 - Ask potential contractors to please provide several recommendations.
 A quick online Google search and visit to the company’s web page should provide an additional level of clarity and project detail, along with numerous online reviews and any revealing comments.

-Remember, there are exceptions to every rule and no matter how diligently you plan, research and execute your “dream” project there will always be challenges.
-Clearly following the guidelines listed above, for any project, regardless of the size, scope or complexity will help the project operate more efficiently, while lessening the impact of any potential challenges and/or complications.
-Not to mention, you are reducing your risk, while limiting your exposure to unwanted delays and any unforeseen cost overruns related to your project.
+Remember, there are exceptions to every rule.
+But, no matter how diligently you plan, research, and execute your “dream” project, there will always be challenges.
+Following the guidelines above will help any project proceed more efficiently, lessening the impact of unwanted mistakes, or complications.
+Not to mention, reducing overall risk, while limiting exposure to potential delays and unforeseen cost overruns related to contractor and your project.

-Summertime in the Emerald City is by far the most beautiful time of the year.
-Choosing a reputable and reliable local resource to complete your next project, will help your “dream” become a reality, while reducing stress and ensuring the project is completed on time and within budget!
+Summertime in the Pacific Northwest is the most beautiful time of the year.
+Finding a reliable, trustworthy home improvement contractor helps ensure your next project is completed on time and in budget!